sheldonrampton/thinkink2/sites/all/modules/views_slideshow_xtra/README.txt

 --------------

 (NOT YET SUPPORTED IN D7)
-To put a mask over the slideshow, apply a background image to the div with class ".views-slideshow-xtra-overlay".
+To put a mask over the slideshow apply a background image to the div with class ".views-slideshow-xtra-overlay".